rimelek/learn-docker/pages/advanced/volume-locations.rst

 On Windows, you could have Linux containers and Window containers, so you had to switch between them.
 On Linux, you can install Docker CE in rootful and rootless mode, and you can also install Docker Desktop.
-These is 3 different and separate Docker installations and you can switch between them by changing context or logging in as a different user.
+These are 3 different and separate Docker installations and you can switch between them by changing context or logging in as a different user.